andreiatand/jsCore/README.md

 The following resources can be used to get a better grasp of JavaScript Fundamentals

+## Tooling
+- [vscode] - VS Code IDE
+- [liveServer] -Live Server extension for VS Code
+- [browser] - Any modern browser
+- [f12] - Browser console for your browser of choice

 ## Day 01 - Data
+- [JS] - Javascript wiki
-- [JS] - JavaScript technologies overview
+- [JSTech] - JavaScript technologies overview
 - [es6] - ECMAScript 6
 - [web idl] - Web API Standard
 - [es 2023] - Latest ECMAScript 2023